ColonialDagger/PublixSubSaleNotifier/README.md

 1. Setup a Twilio account and phone number.
 2. Configure the bot in the bot.py file.
 3. Run the bot by running run.py with an active internet connection.

+## Licensing

+This project is licensed under the MIT License - see the LICENSE.txt file for details.